moayes/RemindMe/README.md

 UDo with Reminder!
 ==================
-This is a repository for the sample projects of Cookbook-style tuorial: MovingMaking a Calendar Reminder.
+This is a repository for the sample project of Cookbook-style tutorial: MovingMaking a Calendar Reminder.

 Branches